iamsuryasonar/markdown_blog_app/public/posts/react_interview_prep/react_interview_prep.md

 #### Q. useRef()

-->useRef is a React Hook that lets you reference a value that’s not needed for rendering.
+useRef is a React Hook that lets you reference a value that’s not needed for rendering.

 ```javascript